MasonAmerica/mason-cli/README.md

 ```
 Usage: mason [OPTIONS] COMMAND [ARGS]...

-  mason-cli provides command line interfaces that allow you to publish,
+  mason-cli provides command line interfaces that allow you to register,
-  query, and deploy your configurations and packages to your devices in the
+  query, build, and deploy your configurations and packages to your devices
-  field.
+  in the field.

 Options:
-  --verbose
+  -v, --verbose        show verbose artifact and command details
   --access_token TEXT  optional access token if already available
   --id_token TEXT      optional id token if already available
   --help               Show this message and exit.

 Commands:
+  build     Build a registered project
   login     Authenticate via user/password
   logout    Log out of current session
   register  Register artifacts to the mason platform
   version   Display mason-cli version